dirtyhenry/tech-articles/_posts/2020-02-01-pomodoro-cli-swift.md

 1. **It has hooks.**

-   You can plus your own scripts when a pomodoro starts and when a pomodoro finishes.
-I used them to include a cool Italian voice making the announcements and it puts my display to sleep when a pomodoro is over.
-No excuse for taking a break.
+   You can plug your own scripts when a pomodoro starts and when a pomodoro finishes.
+I used them to include a cool Italian voice making announcements and they put my display to sleep when a pomodoro is over.
+No excuse for not taking a break.

 1. **It keeps an history.**